couple driving in a car

 • Where you live: Living in a high-density area generally means your car insurance will be higher than if you live somewhere rural or less urban.
 There are simply more cars in large cities, which means the chance of an accident is higher.

 • Your driving history: Have a clean driving record with few accidents or tickets?
 You’ll likely pay less for insurance.
-If not, you’ll pay more.
+If not, you’ll likely pay more.
 Many insurance companies offer car insurance discounts for good drivers and for avoiding claims.

 • Coverage limits: If you purchase additional coverage types, you’ll also select coverage limits for them.
 Again, higher limits provide more protection but cost more.